sushant1203/spring-shop-product-system/README.md

 This project is a fully functional web application for managing shops and their associated products, built with **Java** and the **Spring Boot framework**.
 It serves as a strong demonstration of core back-end development principles, including MVC architecture, data handling, and robust server-side validation.

-Developed as a university assignment, this project was awarded a **perfect score of 100/100**, reflecting its high-quality implementation, adherence to detailed specifications, and clean, functional design.

 ---

 ## ✨ Key Features